software-mansion-labs/expo-live-updates/README.md

 There are some restrictions that should be followed while managing Live Updates via Firebase Cloud Messaging.
 Keep in mind that passing:

 - `notificationId` with event `'start'` is prohibited and will result in error.
-Notification ids are generated on Live Update start and cannot be customized.
+Notification id is generated on Live Update start and cannot be customized.
 - `shortCriticalText` of length longer than 7 characters is not recommended.
-There is no guarantee how much text will be displayed if this limit is exceeded based on [Android documentation](<https://developer.android.com/reference/android/app/Notification.Builder#setShortCriticalText(java.lang.String)>).
+There is no guarantee how much text will be displayed if this limit is exceeded, based on [Android documentation](<https://developer.android.com/reference/android/app/Notification.Builder#setShortCriticalText(java.lang.String)>).

 # Notification state updates